-We'll show you how to create one, get you up to speed on some legal requirements and give you tips on the best ways to display your new Policy once it's created.
+In this article, we'll show you how to create a Return and Refund Policy, get you up to speed on some legal requirements and give you tips on the best ways to display your new policy once it's created.

 Use FreePrivacyPolicy.com to generate the necessary legal agreements for your website/app: